History of the Baltimore Orioles: Bill Veeck's Browns

 Veeck's showmanship and colorful promotions made the fan experience at a Browns game more fun and unpredictable than that at a Cardinals game.
 At the same time, the Cardinals were finally feeling the effects of Rickey's departure for the Brooklyn Dodgers in 1942.
 In early 1953, Cardinals owner Fred Saigh was indicted for tax evasion, and ultimately pleaded no contest to lesser charges.
 Facing almost certain banishment from baseball, Saigh was forced to put the Cardinals up for sale.
 For a time, no credible offers surfaced from St. Louis interests, and it looked as if Veeck's all-out assault on the Cardinals might indeed force them out of town.

-However, Saigh turned down higher offers from out-of-town buyers in favor of a bid from the St. Louis-based Anheuser-Busch brewery, which stepped in with the specific intent of keeping the Cardinals in St. Louis.
+However, Saigh turned down higher offers from out-of-town buyers in favor of a bid from the St. Louis-based Anheuser-Busch brewery, which stepped in with the intent of keeping the Cardinals in St. Louis.
 Veeck quickly realized that the Cardinals now had more resources than he could possibly hope to match.
 Reluctantly, he decided to cede St. Louis to the Cardinals and move the Browns elsewhere.
-The Browns had been candidates for relocation earlier; in 1941, they had come close to moving to Los Angeles, nearly two decades before Major League Baseball eventually arrived in California.
+The Browns had been candidates for relocation earlier; in 1941, they had come close to moving to Los Angeles, nearly two decades before Major League Baseball arrived in California.
 The American League even drew up a schedule including Los Angeles and had a meeting scheduled to vote on the relocation of the Browns.
 However, on December 7, the day the vote was scheduled, the Japanese bombed Pearl Harbor.

 Soon after Anheuser-Busch closed on its purchase of the Cardinals, Veeck sold Sportsman's Park to the Cardinals–thus ending a situation where the more popular team in a two-team city was the tenant of the less-popular team.
 It is very likely Veeck would have had to sell it in any event, as the 44-year-old park had fallen into disrepair.
 The city was threatening to have it condemned, and Veeck could not afford to make the necessary improvements to bring it up to code even with the rent from the Cardinals.